mm-89/OcularAmbientIrradianceModel/README.md

 ## Model of Ocular Ambient Irradiance

-Questo coice è una prima semplice implementazione del modello descritt in Marro et al. 2024 "A model of ocular ambient irradiance at any head orientation".
+This code is an initial simple implementation of the model described in Marro et al. 2024, "A model of ocular ambient irradiance at any head orientation".

 This model allows for the calculation of ocular irradiance (irradiance received by the ocular area) based on local ambient irradiance (DNI, DHI and albedo), the sun's position (zenith and azimuth angles), and  orientation of the head (pitch and yaw).